sunfounder/pico-2w-kit/docs/source/cproject/ar_74hc595_matrix.rst

 Building the circuit can be complex, so let's proceed step by step.

-**Step 1:**  First, insert the Pico 2W, the LED dot matrix and two 74HC595 chips into breadboard.
-Connect the 3.3V and GND of the Pico 2W to holes on the two sides of the board, then hook up pin16 and 10 of the two 74HC595 chips to VCC, pin 13 and pin 8 to GND.
+**Step 1:**  First, insert the Pico 2 W, the LED dot matrix and two 74HC595 chips into breadboard.
+Connect the 3.3V and GND of the Pico 2 W to holes on the two sides of the board, then hook up pin16 and 10 of the two 74HC595 chips to VCC, pin 13 and pin 8 to GND.

 .. note::